 The way of society is so powerful.
 Even the school system fails us here.
-How much real money management are we taught in school.
+How much real money management are we taught in school?
 Yes we learn some basic stuff.
-But what about the real nuts and bolts about having a mortgage and credit cards and interest.
-How about just spending less than you make.
+But what about the real nuts and bolts about spending money, about consumer debt and credit cards and interest?
+How about just spending less than you make?

 Not much attention is given to this.